mjul/zeromq-tutorial/README.md

 ## Usage

-Read the source of and the tests to see examples of using ZeroMQ in Clojure.
+Read the source and the tests to see examples of using ZeroMQ in Clojure.
 If you create more examples, please contribute a patch!

 ## Installation